tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/03-20-configuring-runtime.md

 ### Normalization of Application Names

-Runtime Agent can normalize the names of Applications fetched from UCL Director by converting them to lowercase and removing special characters and spaces.
+Runtime Agent can normalize the names of Applications fetched from the UCL Director by converting them to lowercase and removing special characters and spaces.

 This feature is controlled by the `isNormalized` label, which can be set on the Runtime in UCL.